kaizau/try-webxr/README.md

 - [Glitch starter template](https://glitch.com/~babylonjs-starter)

 ### Other
-- [Glitch](https://glitch.com/) - Clone and deploy projects from your browser.
-  Great for learning and experimentation.
 - [JS13k](https://js13kgames.com/webxr) - Need motivation?
 Just so happens
   there's a WebXR game competition that runs from Aug 13 to Sep 13...